norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 \end{bmatrix}
 $$

-* **Autoregressive** Imagine that $y_{1}, \ldots , y_{4}$ were 4 different time points on the same person.
+* **Autoregressive:** Imagine that $y_{1}, \ldots , y_{4}$ were 4 different time points on the same person.
 The autoregressive (Lag 1) structure considers correlations to be highest for time adjacent times, and a systematically decreasing correlation with increasing distance between time points.
 This structure is only applicable for evenly spaced time intervals for the repeated measure.

 $$
 \sigma_{\epsilon}^{2}